A lightweight messaging tool for enterprise internal communication

 Understanding chat holistically

-Since there’s a huge leap between existing email communication and envisioned chat tools, we asked ourselves a question before diving into the research:
+Since there’s a huge leap between existing email communication and envisioned chat tools, I asked myself a question before diving into the research:

 "What role that our chat is going to play during user’s workflow?"